 If you’re one of the 24 million Americans living with asthma, you probably already know that the winter months can be the hardest.
 While everyone else is excited about skiing and snowboarding, you’re taking extra care to ensure that you don’t find yourself in the middle of an asthma attack.
-And for good reason: A 2014 study found that hospital admissions for asthma attacks peak in the winter months.
+And for good reason: A found that hospital admissions for asthma attacks peak in the winter months.
 Here’s why.

 The cold truth: Why asthma symptoms are worse in the winter